Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

 It is not about fixing people.
 It is about helping them return to themselves.

-• Where am I holding too much and not refilling myself?
+• Where am I holding too much without refilling myself?

 • Where am I showing up from obligation instead of grounded presence?